frendyxzc/cleaner/README.md

 # cleaner

-Auto find and remove the redundant resources of image in Android Studio Project..
+Auto find and remove the redundant resources of image or color in Android Studio Project..

 ## Usage